artcom/artcom.github.io/_posts/2017-06-23-control-robots-via-hololens.md

 ### Unity

 A great game engine any dev knows and the tool of choice when creating applications for the HoloLens.
-(Haha it is so far the only tool)
+(Haha, it is the only tool so far!)

 ### MonoBrick Communication Library